workers-safety/workers-safety-website/content/about-us.md

 Board members must be WHSLC members and must sign our Confidentiality Statement.
 Board members are elected for two-year terms and also participate on Board Committees.

-If you are interested in our Board, please [Contact Us](/contact/).
+If you are interested in our Board of Directors, please [Contact Us](/contact/).

 -----